 Museums share a responsibility for presenting, preserving, and interpreting arts, culture, history, and heritage for the benefit of the public and society.
 Yet, each museum has its own unique set of challenges and complexities, managed by a team of staff and board members who all share in the delivery of a museum’s mission, vision, and values.
-In this course, students will gain an understanding of what a museum is and how it is governed, explore the various operational processes required to run a museum, learn how museums care for and present their collections, and identify the role museums play in serving the needs of visitors and communities.
-Students will develop an appreciation for program planning and the decision-making processes needed for the allocation of resources.
-Museum roles and responsibilities, current trends, external relations and engagement functions will also be explored.
-A range of museum types will be highlighted including art museums, natural history museums, children’s museums, science centers, craft centers, and others.
+In this course, students will gain an understanding of what a museum is and how it is managed, exploring various operational processes including best practices and organizational structure, collections stewardship, public program management, economic sustainability, and risk management.
+Special topics will cover case study models, roles and responsibilities of museum leadership, collections care and ethical considerations, visitor and auxiliary services, and trends.
+A range of museum types will also be highlighted, including art museums, natural history museums, children’s museums, science centers, craft centers, and others.
 Course work will require students to make connections between theory, practice, and implementation, ultimately providing insight into the many factors inherent in running a museum in the 21st century.